KaushikUrkude/NLP_Repository/README.md

-#NLP Basics Repository
+# NLP Basics Repository

-This repository contains the basic building steps for fundamental techniques in Natural Language Processing (NLP).
-Each Jupyter notebook covers an essential NLP technique, providing a hands-on introduction to these concepts.<br/>
+This repository contains a series of Jupyter notebooks covering essential techniques and concepts in Natural Language Processing (NLP).
+It’s designed to help beginners understand and implement foundational NLP steps, including tokenization, stemming, lemmatization, and various vectorization techniques.

-#Content
+## Content
 Each notebook in this repository explores a different NLP technique:

 **Tokenization - Splitting text into individual words or tokens**